Second Cold War: First Trump presidency (2017–2021)

-In August 2019, Yuan Peng of the China Institute of International Studies said that the financial crisis of 2007–2008 "initiated a shift in the global order."
+In August 2019, Yuan Peng of the China Institute of International Studies said that the 2008 financial crisis "initiated a shift in the global order."
 Yuan predicted the possibility of the new cold war between both countries and their global power competition turning "from 'superpower vs. major power' to 'No. 1 vs. No. 2'."
 On the other hand, scholar Zhu Feng said that their "strategic competition" would not lead to the new Cold War.
 Zhu said that the US–China relations have progressed positively and remained "stable", despite disputes in the South China Sea and Taiwan Strait and US President Trump's aggressive approaches toward China.

 In January 2020, columnist and historian Niall Ferguson opined that China is one of the major players of this Cold War, whose powers are "economic rather than military", and that Russia's role is "quite small".

-Ferguson also wrote: "[C]ompared with the 1950s, the roles have been reversed.
+Ferguson wrote: "[C]ompared with the 1950s, the roles have been reversed.
 China is now the giant, Russia the mean little sidekick.
 China under Xi remains strikingly faithful to the doctrine of Marx and Lenin.
 Russia under Putin has reverted to Tsarism."
-Ferguson further wrote that this Cold War is different from the original Cold War because the US "is so intertwined with China" at the point where "decoupling" is as others argued "a delusion" and because "America's traditional allies are much less eager to align themselves with Washington and against Beijing."
+Ferguson wrote that this Cold War is different from the original Cold War because the US "is so intertwined with China" at the point where "decoupling" is as others argued "a delusion" and because "America's traditional allies are much less eager to align themselves with Washington and against Beijing."
 He further wrote that the new Cold War "shifted away from trade to technology" when both the US and China signed their Phase One trade deal.

 In a February 2020 interview with The Japan Times, Ferguson suggested that, to "contain China", the US "work intelligently with its Asian and European allies", as the US had done in the original Cold War, rather than on its own and perform something more effective than "tariffs, which are a very blunt instrument."
 He also said that the US under Trump has been "rather poor" at making foreign relations.

-On May 24, 2020, China Foreign Minister Wang Yi said that relations with the US were on the "brink of a new Cold War" after it was fuelled by tensions over the COVID-19 pandemic.
+On 24 May 2020, Chinese Foreign Minister Wang Yi said that relations with the US were on the "brink of a new Cold War" after it was fueled by tensions over the COVID-19 pandemic.

 In June 2020, Boston College political scientist Robert S. Ross wrote that the US and China "are destined to compete [but] not destined for violent conflict or a cold war."
 In July, Ross said that the Trump "administration would like to fully decouple from China.
 No trade, no cultural exchanges, no political exchanges, no cooperation on anything that resembles common interests."

 In August 2020, a La Trobe University professor Nick Bisley wrote that the US–China rivalry "will be no Cold War" but rather will "be more complex, harder to manage, and last much longer."
 He further wrote that comparing the old Cold War to the ongoing rivalry "is a risky endeavour."